-Dr. Heldman will discuss the campus sexual assault epidemic and new efforts to combat it.
-She will examine the brief history of the new Campus Anti- Rape Movement and what it has accomplished since its inception in 2013.
-This lecture will emphasize best practices for activists who are interested in shifting rape culture on college campuses.
+Dr. Heldman discussed the campus sexual assault epidemic and new efforts to combat it.
+She examined the brief history of the new Campus Anti-Rape Movement and what it has accomplished since its inception in 2013.
+This lecture emphasized best practices for activists who are interested in shifting rape culture on college campuses.

 Dr. Caroline Heldman is Associate Professor of Politics at Occidental College in Los Angeles, CA. She specializes in the presidency, media, gender, and race in the American context.
 Heldman earned her Ph.D. in Political Science from Rutgers University and graduated summa cum laude with a degree in Business Management from Washington State University.
 She has been active in “real world” politics as a congressional staffer, campaign manager, campaign consultant, and political activist.
 Heldman has also been active in the new campus anti-rape movement.
 She was the lead Title IX complainant against Occidental College, co-founded the Oxy Sexual Assault Coalition with student Audrey Logan, co-founded End Rape on Campus (EROC), and co-founded Faculty Against Rape (FAR).
 Heldman works with survivor activists across the nation to hold their schools accountable.

 "Changing Agents: Inclusive Excellence as Path to Innovation"

 Presented by Dr. Leah Hollis

 With shifting demographics in staff, students and community, any university needs inclusive practices in leadership.
 Such inclusive leadership practices that embrace diversity and civility maintain a healthy environment.
 The keynote speech will reflect on diversity and innovation that emerge from a culture of inclusion.